David Carroll (biker): Feud with the Mersereau brothers

+On 18 June 2000, Kane reported that Carroll's drug debt to la table faction was down to $400, 000 and he hoped to have his debts paid off by the summer.
+Kane further mentioned that Carroll was deeply unhappy with the way that la table dominated the Hells Angels in Quebec, and he was thinking about returning to Nova Scotia.
+Carroll told Kane that with the Hells Angels everything was "business et seulement business" and members were only judged by how much money they made.
+Carroll felt that the Hells Angels were no longer a "brotherhood", and he was being sidelined.
+Carroll used as an example that Boucher had promoted René Charebois up to being a "full patch" Nomad without consulting him in clear violation of the chapter's rules.
+Carroll told Kane: "I'm at a turning point.
+I can't live here.
+It's pretty and all, but I can't make any money".

 On 27 June 2000, Carroll met Kane in a McDonald's in Truro and then went for a walk.
 Kane reported to his handlers: "He [Carroll] told me that Randy's brother had put a contract on his head and he must die for that...
 He wants me to kill Randy's brother".
 Later on the evening of the same day, Kane reported that he attended a meeting in the Halifax clubhouse and that: "Mike [McCrea] and Wolf talked about having Kirk killed.
 Wolf said to Mike that he would have to kill Kirk".
 Carroll also showed Kane the police statement by Arslan that described Kane as Carroll's hitman.
-Carroll expressed concerns that Wilson might soon turn informer and Kane reported: "Wolf told me that Paul has to die".
+Carroll expressed concerns that Wilson might soon turn informer, and Kane reported: "Wolf told me that Paul has to die".
 On 10 September 2000, Kirk Mersereau, together with his wife Nancy, were found murdered execution-style in their farmhouse outside of Halifax.